flowering dogwood (Cornus florida)

 Cornaceae, the dogwood family

 How to recognize flowering dogwood.
-Dogwoods trees and shrubs have (except for one weird species aptly called Cornus alternifolia) opposite leaves that are simple in complexity, with entire margins.
+Dogwood trees and shrubs (except for one weird species aptly called “alternate-leaved dogwood, Cornus alternifolia) have oppositely arranged leaves that are simple in complexity, with entire margins.

 The species called “flowering dogwood” (Cornus florida) is an understory tree; its habitat is in woods beneath other trees.
 The blooming display is quite conspicuous in early spring.